If you sometimes think to yourself…

 You are you’re not alone…

-We’re in a constant battle to define ourselves.
+It seems like we’re in a constant battle with the outside world to define ourselves.

-The battle is between the outside world and our thoughts, feelings, emotions and experiences inside ourselves.
+The battle is between the influences of the outside world on the one side, and our thoughts, feelings, emotions and experiences inside ourselves on the other.

 Who Am I?

 If you ask the outside world for the answer, chances are you will eventually hit a dead end…